Vronina/womenincstum.github.io/contact.md

 <details>
     <summary>How can I join WomeninCS@TUM?</summary>
     We are recruiting at the beginning of each summer semester.
-Just stay tuned for more updates when the recruiting process starts and follow us on Instagram for the latest information: [](https://www.instagram.com/women.in.cs.at.tum/)
+Just stay tuned for more updates when the recruiting process starts and follow us on Instagram for the latest information: <p style="margin: 0; padding: 0;"> <a href="https://www.instagram.com/women.in.cs.at.tum/" target="_blank">our Instagram profile</a> </p>
 </details>

 <details>